 During the astronaut tryouts in The Right Stuff, Alan Shepard frequently mimics 50s comedian Bill Dana's Mexican astronaut character "Jose Jimenez", but it eventually gets on the nerves of Gonzalez, the Mexican orderly, who tells him "me and my friends think your Jose Jimenez imitation is A-OK.
 But what you're doing with it is B-A-D.".

-In The Hobbit, Kíli joked about orcs to a nervous Bilbo.
+In The Hobbit: An Unexpected Journey, Kíli joked about orcs to a nervous Bilbo.
 Thorin immediately sternly lectures him on taking the matter so lightly.
 It's understandable why Thorin doesn't think it's something to be joked about because orcs had overrun the dwarf kingdom Moria and killed many dwarves, including Thorin's grandfather, which Thorin had witnessed firsthand.

 In The House of Yes, Jackie once went to a costume party as Jackie Onasis in the pink dress she wore when JFK was assassinated, complete with fake blood.
 Also, little bits of pasta.
 Don't forget the bits of pasta she glued on the dress.
 Because a Jackie Kennedy The Day Of The Assassination costume would not be complete without little bits of brain.
 This trope was the reaction she got from the rest of the guests at the party.